 If you find that some of the information you seek is not online, for things such as court matters, criminal records, and most church records, you will need to apply in person for the information.

 Begin with a phone call to find out the exact contact person or department you need.
 From there, you might get lucky with a phone call--especially if you are dealing with a small town.
 In big cities,however, there are likely to be a maze of "procedures" to follow.
 These may include request forms, waiting periods, and often fees as well.

 It takes time, patience and sometimes money--perhaps minimal amounts for postage; perhaps larger amounts for fees to obtain copies of records.
 Unless you plan to do extensive traveling in your search however, any costs should be manageable on most any budget.

 Think of it as a detective game--be your own Sherlock Holmes.
-In addition to the anticipation of finding the person you seek, there is also often the thrill of discovering other relatives you did not even know you had.
+In addition to the anticipation of finding the person you seek, there is also often the thrill of discovering other relatives you didn't even know you had.
 What a fun way to expand your family!
 You may even find relatives you can now meet up with in person!

 - Genealogy: How and Where to Begin Tracing Your Famil...